garrandall/popular-music-data/tracks/leave-my-kitten-alone-little-willie-john.md

 The *Batgirl's gonna miss you
 And you'll wish that you were dead

-If you don't lee-eee-eave my kitten alone
+If you don't lee-ee-eave my kitten alone
 Yes, I love my little kitten
 Like all you hounddogs love your bone